Loading Events

 Art Insights: Unnatural Habitats

-January 29, 2026 @ 6:00 pm - 7:00 pm
+February 12 @ 6:00 pm - 7:00 pm

 Photo of a woman walking through an art gallery with a painting installation depicting a bear wearing a head cone walking next to an outdoor dining table and clothes line on the wall behind her.

-Through her paintings, Larusso reflects on urban expansion, consumer culture, and how animals adapt to these ecosystems.
-In conversation with the Little Rock Zoo, she reveals how her scenes of playful juxtapositions reframe how we see modern life and cohabitation.
+In conversation with Dr. Laura Bernstein-Kurtycz from the Little Rock Zoo and Leslie Cooper from Quail Forever, Larusso reveals how her scenes of playful juxtapositions reframe how we see modern life and cohabitation with animals.

 Image courtesy of Jason Masters.